Mekton: Publication history

-Mike Pondsmith decided to self-publish a game which originated in his interest in the Mobile Suit Gundam anime which he combined with the Imperial Star game system, which he had designed for his own amusement: this led to the "white box edition" of Mekton (1984), a role-playing game which would focus on giant robot combat.
-Mekton was designed by Pondsmith and Mike Jones and published as a boxed set with a 32-page book, a large color map, two cardstock counter sheets, and dice.
-Pondsmith founded R. Talsorian Games in 1985, which he used to release a second edition of Mekton (1986) as a 100-page rulebook.
-The second edition rulebook also included counters and two maps.
-Mekton II (1987) was the third edition of the game and was the first game to make full use of the company's Interlock System.
-Mekton II was designed by Pondsmith and published as a 96-page book, and included art by Ben Dunn.
-The fourth edition of Mekton was called Mekton Zeta (1994), with a supplement of advanced rules called Mekton Zeta Plus (1995).
-R. Talsorian published a reprint of that game as the ANimechaniX-branded Mekton Zeta (2000).
+Mike Pondsmith became interested in the Mobile Suit Gundam anime and decided to design a board wargame that would combine the mecha genre with the Imperial Star game system that he had designed for his own amusement.
+Pondsmith, with Mike Jones, designed the wargame Mekton, and self-published the "white box edition" in 1984; the boxed set included a 32-page book, a large color map, two cardstock counter sheets, and dice.

+Mekton sold well, and the following year, Pondsmith founded R. Talsorian Games to publish further products.
+One of the first was a role-playing version of Mekton, released as a 100-page rulebook that included counters and two maps.

+Pondsmith revised and expanded the role-playing elements, and changed the combat and skill resolution system to R. Talsorian's newly created Interlock System; this second edition was released in 1987 as Mekton II, a 96-page book with art by Ben Dunn.

+The third edition of the role-playing game, also using the Interlock System, was released as Mekton Zeta in 1994, with cover art by Yuji Maida.
+A supplement of advanced rules called Mekton Zeta Plus followed in 1995.
+R. Talsorian published a reprint of that game as the ANimechaniX-branded Mekton Zeta in 2000.